 The FreqDiversity option is toggled On or Off using the Enter key on the front panel keypad.

-If there are two channels, the Combiner is set to On, and Frequency Diversity is Off, the channels are updated simultaneously.
+If there are two channels, the Combiner is set to On, and Frequency Diversity is Off, the channels are updated simultaneously and the Frequency Ch2 option does not display.